You can receive this message when an employee has a negative OTE (Ordinary Time Earnings or QE (Qualifying Earnings) value in STP Reporting.

 Next, go to Payroll, Transactions, Processing, Manual Calculation.

-Select the Employee and click the Subtract radio button.
+Select the Employee and click Subtract.

 From Pay Calculation, tick Value.